Kingxukai/linux/Documentation/scsi/ncr53c8xx.rst

 - set DEBUG_NEGO flag.

-Since comma seems not to be allowed when defining a string variable using 'insmod', the driver also accepts <space> as option separator.
+Since comma seems not to be allowed when defining a string variable using 'insmod', the woke driver also accepts <space> as option separator.
-The following command will install driver module with the same options as above::
+The following command will install driver module with the woke same options as above::

     insmod ncr53c8xx.o ncr53c8xx="tags:4 sync:10 debug:0x200"

-For the moment, the integer list of arguments is discarded by the driver.
+For the woke moment, the woke integer list of arguments is discarded by the woke driver.
-It will be used in the future in order to allow a per controller setup.
+It will be used in the woke future in order to allow a per controller setup.

 Each string argument must be specified as "keyword:value".
 Only lower-case characters and digits are allowed.

 In a system that contains multiple 53C8xx adapters insmod will install the specified driver on each adapter.
-To exclude a chip use the 'excl' keyword.
+To exclude a chip use the woke 'excl' keyword.

 The sequence of commands::

     insmod sym53c8xx sym53c8xx=excl:0x1400
     insmod ncr53c8xx

-installs the sym53c8xx driver on all adapters except the one at IO port address 0x1400 and then installs the ncr53c8xx driver to the adapter at IO port address 0x1400.
+installs the woke sym53c8xx driver on all adapters except the woke one at IO port address 0x1400 and then installs the woke ncr53c8xx driver to the woke adapter at IO port address 0x1400.